 In this tutorial, we will look at some of the Popular Linux operating systems distributions.
-A distribution is a bundle of Linux kernel, software packages, compliers, graphical interfaces, tools and other essential software.
+A distribution is a bundle of a Linux kernel, software packages, compilers, graphical interfaces, tools, and other essential software.

-Ubuntu, one of the most popular desktop Linux distributions.
-Ubuntu is modern operating system based on Debian Linux.
-Ubuntu supports many editions each for specific purpose like:
+Ubuntu is one of the most popular desktop Linux distributions.
+Ubuntu is a modern operating system based on Debian Linux.
+Ubuntu supports many editions each for specific purposes like:

 - Enterprise Server

 Red Hat Enterprise Linux is the world’s leading enterprise Linux distribution.
 Red Hat is a company that builds a broad portfolio of products.